devsurx/Synapse/README.md

 The garden doesn't just sit there; it breathes.
 The **Aura** behind your plant pulses with a steady, calming rhythm, encouraging you to match your own breathing to the timer.
 Tiny **Pollen Orbitals** drift around the core like fireflies, giving the app a kinetic, "alive" energy.

 ### 🥀 Real Stakes (The Wither Mechanic)
 Focus is a commitment.
-If you abandon a mission halfway through, your garden will **Wilted**.
+If you abandon a mission halfway through, your garden will **Wilt**.
 It’s a gentle, visual reminder that your consistency matters.
 But don't worry—a new session always brings the green back.

 ### 📊 Your Neural Story
 Check your **Neural History** to see a 14-day map of your progress.
 It’s a minimalist dot-matrix that visualizes your "Wins" and "Losses," making it easy to see your focus streaks at a glance.